Table of contents

 - A business team ranging from mediumly to largely sized.

 - A user who needs the email and message archiving feature (Google Vault) in addition to full access to all the features of G Suite Basic.

 - A team that requires more than the 30GB storage space limit (of the G Suite Basic plan).
-For instance, a team that has over 5 users will definitely have need over 30GB space.
-The plan offers up to 1TB storage limit.
+For instance, a team that has over 5 users will definitely have to need over 30GB of space.
+The plan offers up to a 1TB storage limit.

 - Teams that need Google Hangouts feature for video conferencing — for calls that would have less than 50 participants.